 1. Refine your one-sentence pitch

 If your grandmother doesn’t get it at all, then you have no idea what your company is doing.
-For any startup PR to take off, this must first be in the bag.
+For any startup PR to take off, you need to get this in the bag first.

 Let’s look at some great examples of one-sentence pitches: